 - Compensation should tie to performance.
 We aim to foster a pay-for-performance culture, with a substantial amount of executive compensation "at risk."
-Accordingly, a significant portion of total compensation is traditionally tied to and varies with our financial, operational and strategic performance and the value of our common stock, as well as individual performance. - Compensation should encourage and reward the achievement of specific corporate and departmental goals and initiatives.
+Accordingly, a significant portion of total compensation is traditionally tied to and varies with our financial, operational and strategic performance and the value of our common stock, as well as individual performance.
+The following chart shows the percentage of our CEO's 2022 compensation that was performance-based: - 63% Performance-Based - 37% Salary, Perquisites, Signing Bonus, and Non-Performance-Based Stock Awards

+- Compensation should encourage and reward the achievement of specific corporate and departmental goals and initiatives.
 From time to time, we set specific corporate and/or departmental goals and initiatives pertaining to, among other things, growth, productivity and people.
 Currently, we are primarily emphasizing, and the executive compensation program is designed primarily to reward, achievement of targeted Adjusted Operating Income, evaluated on a pro-forma, constant-currency basis and adjusted for certain legal settlements and judgments.
 Adjusted Operating Income is a non-GAAP financial measure that we define as operating income before certain stock-based compensation expense, loss or gain on disposal of operating assets, depreciation and amortization (including goodwill impairment), amortization of non-recoupable ticketing contract advances and acquisition expenses.
-For a reconciliation of Adjusted Operating Income to operating income, as well as a complete definition and other information, see pages 36-37 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021. - Compensation should establish common goals for executives and their key reports.
+For a reconciliation of Adjusted Operating Income to operating income, as well as a complete definition and other information, see pages 6 and 9 of Exhibit 99.1 to our Current Report on Form 8-K dated February 23, 2023. - Compensation should establish common goals for executives and their key reports.
 We endeavor to set consistent performance targets for multiple layers of executives.
 By establishing common goals, we encourage a coordinated approach to managing the company that we believe will be most likely to increase stockholder value in the long term. - Compensation should align executives' interests with those of our stockholders.
-Equity-based compensation encourages executives to focus on our long-term growth and prospects and to manage the company from the perspective of our stockholders.
-Executive officers are expected to have a meaningful ownership interest in the company and the Compensation Committee regularly reviews their grant history
+Equity-based compensation encourages executives to focus on our longterm growth and prospects and to manage the company from the perspective of our stockholders.
+Executive officers are expected to have a meaningful ownership interest in the company and the Compensation Committee regularly reviews their grant history when assessing the appropriate mix of compensation elements.
+For a further discussion of our share ownership guidelines applicable to our executive officers, see "Corporate Governance-Officer and Director Stock Ownership Guidelines" above.

-- when assessing the appropriate mix of compensation elements.
-For a further discussion of our share ownership guidelines applicable to our executive officers, see "Corporate Governance-Officer and Director Stock Ownership Guidelines" above. - Our overall compensation program should enable us to attract, motivate and retain highly-qualified executives by offering competitive compensation.
+Our overall compensation program should enable us to attract, motivate and retain highly-qualified executives by offering competitive compensation.
 Retention of key executives is a particular focus of our compensation program due to the importance of long-term artist, venue and client relationships in the live entertainment business, as well as the impact that an established individual's reputation and relationships can have on the efficacy of that person within the industry.